sefop/.github/profile/README.md

 - [Python advanced](https://github.com/sefop/sefop-python-advanced)
 - [Java advanced](https://github.com/sefop/sefop-java-advanced) *(under construction)*

-### GO AGENTIC: Agentic development
+### Agentic tools

-Guides and tools for using AI coding agents in optimization software development.
+Guides and tools for using AI coding agents in decision-support software development.

 → [`sefop-agentic`](https://github.com/sefop/sefop-agentic)

 ---

-## Where has SEFOP been presented?
+## Community: how to take part

+SEFOP is an open initiative, not just a collection of repositories.

+### Discuss

+SEFOP is shaped by real decision-support software development experience.
+I want it shaped by yours too.

+If you work with decision-support software (whether you are a researcher, an OR practitioner, a data scientist working with brittle code, or an engineering leader responsible for production systems), **[join the discussion](https://github.com/orgs/sefop/discussions)**.

+### Contribute

+Contributions, new practices, reference implementations, and additional language implementations are welcome.

+### Public presentations

 SEFOP, or aspects of the framework, has been presented or is scheduled to be presented at: